pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 1. Grab Data
 2. Add item to a Queue Worker(s)
-3. Process Item in the queue at a later time
+3. Process Item in the queue at a later time (cron)

 ![inline](media/horizontal-flow.jpg)